aldoecheverrria/aldoecheverrria/README.md

 - 👋 Hi, I’m @aldoecheverrria
-- 👀 I’m interested in Learning ReactJS and the ecosystem, like JS, CSS, and HTML, and of course, github.
+- 👀 I’m interested in working with ReactJS and the ecosystem, like JS, CSS, and HTML, and of course, github.
 - 🌱 I’m currently learning ReactJS.
 - 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me, at aldoecheverria.com and other social networks as aldoecheverria or aldoecheverriac.